You can add, modify, and duplicate shapes to add custom graphic elements to slides in your Presentation.

 Using Lines in Presentations

 To add a line to a slide in your Presentation, go to the Edit toolbar and click the Shape icon.
-In the drop-down menu, choose the Line icon.
+In the drop-down menu, choose a line style under Lines and Connectors.
 Click and drag on the slide to create the line.

 Click the Brush icon to edit the line color, weight, line style and different endpoints styles.
 You can adjust the size of the line caps to small, medium and large.